Student loan relief: Biden senior adviser says ‘we’re going to prevail’ after judge strikes down plan

 During Dunn’s appearance on CBS’s “Face The Nation,” moderator Margaret Brennan noted that millions of young voters cast ballots for Democrats in last week’s midterm elections due to the expectation of their loans being forgiven.

-Dunn said the administration fully expected to prevail, as the law is on its side.
+Dunn said the administration is fully expected to prevail, as the law is on its side.

 “And make no mistake about it…President Biden made this commitment to people in America.
 It’s not just young people.
 It’s also people of every age,” Dunn told Brennan.